vadash/gwent-daily-demo/README.md

 # Features <a name="features"></a>
 ## Current
-* Decent winrate (for a bot and Tier 3 deck)
+* Ok winrate (for a bot and Tier 3 deck)

-30-45% winrate over 500 games, R10 achived in may season
+30-40% winrate over 500 games, R15 achived in may season

 * Safe as possible